-Without question, our kids are truly amazing human beings and better than me I in every way.
+Without question, my kids are truly amazing human beings and better than me in every way.

 My blogging journey began all the way back in 2010 as a means of coping with everything that was going on with Gavin.
 This blog contains thousands of pages and over 12,000 posts.
 This is the real-life story of a family coping not only with Autism but multiple, very serious physical and emotional health issues.

 While reading, you will bear witness to all the raw emotions I’ve experienced along the way.
-You’ll experience our true happiness and utter heartbreak as life presents us with things that no child should ever have to face, or any family has to deal with.
+You’ll experience our true happiness and utter heartbreak as life presents us with things that no child should ever have to face, or any family have to deal with.
 It’s raw, visceral, transparent and brutally honest.
-It’s our real-life story and we don’t hide from it.
+It’s our real-life story and I don’t hide from it.

-For almost a decade, people from across the globe have found comfort and solace in my thoughts because they put words to what they’ve been feeling.
+For almost a decade, people from across the globe have found comfort and solace in my thoughts because I’m ablt to put into words to what they’ve been feeling.

-Over the years, I’ve amassed upwards of one hundred million views and received tons of awards for my work within the Autism community.
+Over the years, I’ve amassed upwards of one hundred million views and received tons of awards for both writing and my work within the Autism community.